gaul/modernizer-maven-plugin/README.md

 Configuration
 -------------
-*Presently Maven Central does not host a Modernizer release.
-For now, `git clone` the project then `mvn install`.*

 To enable Modernizer during the compilation phase of your project, add the following to the `<plugins>` stanza in your pom.xml: